In this guide we'll cover:

 These are the more common types.
 Another you would know is flat which acts as the outer wire in most complex builds.

-Choosing the best coils for you
+Choosing the best coil type for you

 Which of these coils is the best for you?
 You might already have an idea.
 There are other things to consider when you are choosing the best coil for you and your situation.
 Check out some of these considerations.